 - Pagekit – written in PHP on top of Symfony components and modern open source libraries.
 It’s flexible and it uses its own templating engine called Razr.
 Supports markdown editing too.

 - When it comes to blogging platforms, you are left with hundreds of choices.
-You can check out some of the platforms we have written about here, including, but not limited to: SilverStripe, Cockpit, GrandCMS, Elefant, phpwcms, Elxis and more!
+When it comes to blogging platforms, you are left with hundreds of choices, including SilverStripe, Cockpit, GrandCMS, Elefant, phpwcms, Elxis and more!
 Try out as many as you can, you are guaranteed to find your perfect match.

 Self-hosted alternatives to Google Drive, OneDrive, Dropbox…

 If you are dealing with valuable and private data (or if you’re just a bit paranoid), you should host it on your own, secure private server.
 Unlike the hosted versions, you are not limited by space, besides that of your own server.
 Beware – if you don’t set up your VPS properly, your valuable data may be insecure.
 Get a VPS with us and our EPIC 24/7 Support Team will help you harden your server and give you some tips on how to safely use your own server with private data.
 Now, to the alternatives: